 for a total of 3 to 6 hours.
 Classes structured as lecture/lab typically include

 a 2 hour lab and 2.5 hour lecture.

 Yes.
-Our quarters span ten weeks of class periods with one or two weeks break in
+Our quarters span eleven weeks of class periods with one or two weeks break in

 between.
 Between Spring and Early Fall quarters, students enjoy a seven week

 summer break.
 Many students choose to stay close to campus and use the

 facilities to practice their craft during this time.
 Others use this as an